What a social order needs to be

 New World Order

 The direction of history is towards a closer integration of the world.
 The world is becoming one in three major ways, intellectually, economically and politically.
 In recent decades globalisation has transformed the world.
-People everywhere around the globe can connect, cooperate and compete.
-Many people in developing nations profited but the biggest winners were wealthy oligarchs.

 One of the most successful ideas ever is multiculturalism.
 Kings who conquered an empire of different peoples allowed these peoples to keep their customs and settle their own affairs as long as they didn’t pose a threat to the social order.
 If the empire lasted long enough, the peoples in the empire began to form a common culture.